Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/RNA-loop-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>Researchers generate a mapping between European Nucleotide Archive (ENA), Protein Data Bank (PDB) and Rfam coordinate systems for those sequences which have a structure in the PDB.
+<p>Researchers generate a mapping between European Nucleotide Archive (ENA), Protein Data Bank (PDB) and Rfam coordinate systems for those sequences which have a structure in the PDB.
 The ENA provides a comprehensive record of the world’s nucleotide sequencing information, covering raw sequencing data, sequence assembly information and functional annotation.
 Bit score is a relative score used to measure the similarity of a sequence alignment.
 It is calculated based on a comparison between the score of the alignment sequence and the expected score of the random model.
 A higher Bit score means that the comparison results are more similar and likely to be more reliable.
-The list of neighbours is sorted by Bit score.</p></font>
+The list of neighbours is sorted by Bit score.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;">
       <thead>
       <tr>